About

 Allison Joseph, Contributing Editor

 Allison lives in Carbondale, Illinois, where she is Professor of English and Director of the MFA Program in Creative Writing at Southern Illinois University.
 She serves as poetry editor of Crab Orchard Review.
-Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father’s Kites (Steel Toe Books), Trace Particles (Backbone Press), Little Epiphanies (NightBallet Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Poetry), The Purpose of Hands (Glass Lyre Press), Double Identity (Singing Bone Press), Corporal Muse (Sibling Rivalry), and What Once You Loved (Barefoot Muse Press).
-Her most recent full-length collection, Confessions of a Barefaced Woman, was published by Red Hen Press in June 2018 and is the Gold/First Place winner of the 2019 Feathered Quill Award in Poetry and is a nominated work for the 2019 NAACP Image Award in Poetry.
-She is the literary partner and wife of poet and editor Jon Tribble.
+Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father’s Kites (Steel Toe Books), Trace Particles (Backbone Press), Little Epiphanies (NightBallet Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Poetry), The Purpose of Hands (Glass Lyre Press), Double Identity (Singing Bone Press), Corporal Muse (Sibling Rivalry), What Once You Loved (Barefoot Muse Press).
+Her collection Confessions of a Barefaced Woman (Red Hen Press, 2018) was the Gold/First Place winner of the 2019 Feathered Quill Award in Poetry and a nominated work for the 2019 NAACP Image Award in Poetry.
+Her book Lexicon (Red Hen Press, 2021) won the Poetry by the Sea Best Book Award.
+She was honored as the Illinois Author of the Year in 2022 by the Illinois Association of Teachers of English.
+She is the widow of the late poet, writer, and editor Jon Tribble.

 Julie Kane